The World Health Organization (WHO) estimates a global shortage of 4.3 million physicians, nurses, and other healthcare professionals.

 When it comes to healthcare, the world is a small village.
 This is especially true in medicine, where medical professionals come together more often and share more information than ever before.
 As a result of this, physician-to-physician communication sharing of knowledge and experience has increased.

-Since the pandemic, there is a great shortage of physicians.
+Since the pandemic, there is a shortage of doctors in USA.

 What might be the possible reasons behind this huge physician shortage?